 The Garland school follows the Windham South East Supervisory Union (WSESU) school closures for inclement weather.
-If the school is closed due to inclement weather, an announcement can be heard on local radio stations or by checking the WSESU website, www.wssu.kl2.vt.us An email confirming the closing will be sent no later than 7:30 a.m
+We do not follow any delays.
+If the school is closed due to inclement weather, an announcement can be heard on local radio stations or by checking the WSESU website, www.wssu.kl2.vt.us.
+An email confirming the closing will be sent no later than 7:30 a.m.